+Free and confidential short-term counseling services are available to all undergraduate and graduate students.
 Students are encouraged to speak with a therapist any time there is an issue prohibiting their success at SVA.
-Counseling offers the opportunity to talk with a licensed mental health professional who can offer non-judgmental feedback and support, and also advocate for the student.
-Free and confidential short-term counseling services are available to all undergraduate and graduate SVA students.
-Student Health and Counseling Services' therapists can also help students find long-term treatment options in the community.
+Counseling offers the opportunity to talk with a licensed mental health professional who can offer non- judgmental feedback and support, and also advocate for the student.
+Our therapists can also help students find longer-term treatment options in the community.

-Students who need confidential emotional sup- port when the office is closed are encouraged to contact NYC Well (text "WELL" to 65173, chat online at nycwell.cityofnewyork.us or call 888.NYC.WELL).
-Students can also text "HOME" to 741741 (Crisis Text Line) or call the Samaritans (a 24-our crisis-response hotline) at 212.673.3000.
+Students who need confidential emotional support when the office is closed are encouraged to contact NYC Well (text "WELL" to 65173, chat online at nycwell.cityofnewyork.us or call 888.
+NYC.WELL).
+Students can also text "HOME" to 741741 (Crisis Text Line) or call the Samaritans (a 24-hour crisis-response hotline) at 212.673.3000.